The page has been translated by Gen AI.

 Failure detection and response test

-Switch to Standby DB after stopping Active DBSeconds to minutes
+• Switch to Standby DB after stopping the Active DB

-Reflect data changes up to the failure point after backup
+• Apply data changes up to the point of failure after backup

 Table.
-Availability target 99.9% recovery expected time example
+Availability target 99.9% Recovery time estimate example

-The Load Balancers configured for Web and App each forward front-end requests to each VM while performing health checks.
+The Load Balancers configured for Web and App each forward incoming requests to their respective VMs while performing health checks.

-When configuring a Health Check, you can specify the check interval, timeout, and number of attempts.
+When configuring a Health Check, you can set the check interval, timeout, and number of attempts.

-By default, it is set to a period of 5 seconds, a wait time of 5 seconds, and a detection count of 3 times, and it takes 30 seconds [(period 5 seconds + wait time 5 seconds) * detection count 3 times] to detect a failure and perform fail‑over.
+By default, it is set to a period of 5 seconds, a wait time of 5 seconds, and a detection count of 3, and it detects failures and performs Fail-over, which takes 30 seconds [(period 5 seconds + wait time 5 seconds) * detection count 3].

-The user can modify values per item, and can set values of 1~2, 147, 483, 647 seconds, and if set to the minimum value, the fault detection time can be reduced to as low as 6 seconds.
+Users can modify values for each item, setting values of 1–2, 147, 483, 647 seconds, and if set to the minimum, the fault detection time can be reduced to as low as 6 seconds.

-Unlike the previous scenario, because Fail-over is switched to an automated action, if a simple failure occurs, the service can be resumed within the availability range.
+Unlike the previous scenario, fail-over is converted to an automated action, so a simple failure can be recovered within the availability range.

 However, if a VM or database is lost, it still takes time to recover the data.

-And when performing a load test, you need to create a new VM from the Image and directly register it to the Load Balancer’s server group.
+And when conducting a load test, you must create a new VM from the image and register it directly with the load balancer’s server group.

-The following is an architecture targeting a monthly availability of 99.99%, with an MTTR of about 4 minutes based on a 730-hour month.
+The following architecture targets a monthly availability of 99.99%, with an MTTR of approximately 4 minutes based on a 730‑hour month.

 Diagram